home-assistant/developers.home-assistant/docs/development_catching_up.md

 If it's taking a while to develop your feature, and you want to catch up with what's in the current Home Assistant `dev` branch, you can use `git rebase`.
 This will pull the latest Home Assistant changes locally, rewind your commits, bring in the latest changes from Home Assistant, and replay all of your commits on top.

+> If you use the workflow below, it is important that you force push the update as described.
+Git might prompt you to do `git pull` first.
+Do **NOT** do that!
+It would mess up your commit history.

 ```bash
 # Run this from your feature branch
 $ git fetch upstream dev  # to pull the latest changes into a local dev branch